 As for the court’s oddities, there is an area in front of the net where a player can not step to hit nor volley the ball.
 This area of the court is called “The Kitchen.”
 But if the ball bounces in The Kitchen, you are then allowed to step in after the ball bounces to hit the ball.
 This space mainly separates pickleball from any other sport.
 In addition to The Kitchen, the ball must bounce twice on the court after the serve before either team can play for the point.

-When first playing pickleball, it’s easy to realize how the game is easy to learn but hard to master.
+The game is easy to learn but hard to master.
 Based on the pace of the point, there can be an intense battle at the net, or a slow, back-and-forth rally waiting for the opponent to make a mistake.
-The challenging but creative possibilities cater to a variety of ways to play the game.

 The combination of social interaction while still exercising brings people to pickleball, but the flexibility of competitiveness is just another factor that makes it a must-try sport.
 It isn’t required to be played at the highest pace all the time.
 If you play the game casually or for the competition, either way pickleball is a blast.